Rodriguinho (footballer, born 2004)

-Rodrigo Huendra Almeida Mendonça (born 16 March 2004), most known as Rodriguinho, is a Brazilian professional footballer who plays as an attacking midfielder for Campeonato Brasileiro Série A club São Paulo.
+Rodrigo Huendra Almeida Mendonça (born 16 March 2004), most known as Rodriguinho, is a Brazilian professional footballer who plays as an attacking midfielder for Campeonato Brasileiro Série A club Red Bull Bragantino.

 Professional career

 Rodriguinho made his professional debut with São Paulo at the 2022 Copa Sudamericana 4–1 win against Universidad Católica, on 8 July 2022, and scored his first professional goal.

 He becomes the first youth player of São Paulo to score a goal in the debut game.

+After failing to establish himself at São Paulo FC, especially due to the great number of injuries, in January 2026, Rodriguinho was sold to Red Bull Bragantino for R$ 19 million.